macchiato-dev/ristretto/file-tree.md

 TODO:

-- [ ] add method for getting item at path
+- [ ] Add a method for adding a single file and use it to show custom files alongside drafts
-- [ ] document adding/removing files
-- [ ] keyboard navigation
-- [ ] showing bold
+- [ ] Add a method for showing a file that's been edited in bold
-- [ ] dot menu, configurable on active or on all items, show on hover when hover supported
+- [ ] Add a dot menu that shows on active on mobile and on hover on desktop
+- [ ] Add delete to the dot menu and send event
+- [ ] Add rename to the dot menu and support renaming
+- [ ] Add roving tabindex keyboard navigation
+- [ ] Add moving with drag and drop (make it so it scrolls)
+- [ ] Add move to the dot menu and show a dialog with the folders (example?)
+- [ ] Add duplicate to the dot menu (example?)

 `notebook.json`